Building and Styling UI Components Using Tailwind CSS

 Step 5: Add the submit button:

-Finally, add utility to the submit button to the form.
+Finally, add utility to the submit button in the form.
 We'll style it with a blue background color using the bg-blue-500 class, and it will change to a darker shade on hover with the hover:bg-blue-700 class.
 The text color is set to white using text-white, and font-bold makes the text bold.
 We'll also add py-2 for vertical padding and px-4 for horizontal padding.
 The rounded class gives the button rounded corners.

 <button type="submit" class="bg-blue-500 hover:bg-blue-700 text-white font-bold py-2 px-4 rounded focus:outline-none focus:shadow-outline">Submit</button>